ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Domain, and to a mailbox at a third party selected and authorized to receive same by the Domain Owner.
 Aggregate reports sent to the third party are limited to a maximum size of ten megabytes.

+   Issue 53, Proposed replacement text:

+Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 53]

+Internet-Draft                  DMARCbis                      April 2021

+   As a first step, it will ask that a portion (1/4 in this example) of failing messages be quarantined, enabling examination of messages sent to mailboxes hosted by participating receivers.
+Aggregate feedback reports will be sent to a mailbox within the Organizational Domain, and to a mailbox at a third party selected and authorized to receive same by the Domain Owner.

    The Domain Owner will accomplish this by constructing a policy record indicating that: